 Residence Rogger ***

 These modern apartments have private parking and kitchenettes – a great option if you’re keen to save a bit of money by self-catering.
 Located on the outskirts of the town, they’re a better option if you have a car, although the bus does stop nearby.
+Check rates and book here.

 DOBBIACO

-Camping Toblacher See | Right on the shores of the lake, this campsite has wonderful modern facilities and is a fantastic option if you’re in a van or camping.
+Right on the shores of the lake, this campsite has wonderful modern facilities and is a fantastic option if you’re in a van or camping.
 The sites are flat and all located a stone’s throw from the lake.
 The onsite restaurant serves great food and pizza.
 If you want to splash out you can also check out their Skyview Chalets.
 From €20/night.
 Check availability here.

 Responsible Hiking at Tre Cime di Lavaredo

-Bring your reusable water bottle, and don’t leave your litter behind for others to clean up!
 I recommend visiting outside of the peak season since overtourism is definitely an issue here.

 Finally, although some of the prices can seem eye-wateringly high, it’s important to support local when you travel, so try to make sure that you’re staying, shopping and eating at local businesses.